Chapter 1

 ‘Then what?’
 Dermot squeaked.

-‘Where’s me Bridget’s body?’
+‘Where’s my Bridget’s body?’

 Colleen watched the family strain to hear her reply.
 ‘I don’t know Da.
 I just dunno.’
 It was a horrible truth.

-‘Da, understand, Belfast is like a war zone, soldiers are rambling everywhere.
+‘Da, understand Belfast is like a war zone.
+Soldiers are rambling everywhere.
 They look weary and distressed, but they are kind.
 There wasn’t a chance to cleanse our Ma, but I ensured her spirit was freed.
 It was.
 You’ve gotta believe me.
 I prayed over her body; God rest her soul.
 I felt her spirit leave in the air surrounding us, so I did.’
 She truly had.

 ‘Did you give her a kiss from me?’

-‘Where is ’er body?’
+‘Where is her body?’

 Colleen’s head drooped in confession.
 ‘Da, I dunno where they took her body.’

-Mary asked, ‘What happened to the wee boy who showed you, our Ma?’
+Mary asked, ‘what happened to the wee boy who showed you, our Ma?’